MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-approval-policy.md

     ![Access package - Policy- Enable policy setting](./media/entitlement-management-access-package-approval-policy/enable-requests.png)

-1. When new requests are enabled, you can specify whether you want to allow managers to request on behalf of their employees.
-Enabling this setting will also give you the option to bypass an approval stage if the manager is both the requestor and the approver.
-This streamlines the request process by reducing redundancy.
+1. When new requests are enabled, you can specify whether you want to **Allow managers to request on behalf of their employees**.
+Enabling this setting will also give you the option to **Bypass approval stage if manager is the requestor and the approver**.
+Bypassing an approval stage when the manager is both the requestor and the approver for that stage streamlines the request process by reducing redundancy.

 1. Select **Next**.